KenPainter/GenLogic/CONTRIBUTING.md

 - if it was worth doing, it is worth testing

 For documentation changes:
-- Add new files to docs/toc.md in the appropriate section
+- Add new files to .docs/toc.md in the appropriate section
+- Modify existing files in ./docs when necessary.
-- Run `bun add-navigation.mjs` from the docs directory
+- Run `bun add-navigation.mjs` from the docs directory to add the prev/next links to the documents.
 - Commit the navigation changes with your documentation